Iterative Adversarial Attack on Image-guided Story Ending Generation: Method

+where $n$ is the length of the story ending.
 By minimizing $\log p(\cdot)$, normalized by the sentence length $n$, we force the output probability vector of the IgSEG model to differ from the delta distribution on the token $y_i$, which may cause the predicted story ending to be wrong.